 - This play center does not have a floor

-If you would like to go with a playhouse made of wood, KidKraft is the way to go.
+If you would like to go with a playhouse made of wood, this one by Backyard Discovery is the way to go.

-They use weather resistant wood, however if it is outside during cold weather/snow it will start to look faded so I would recommend covering it with a tarp.
+They use 100% cedar wood, however if it is outside during cold weather/snow it will start to look faded so I would recommend covering it with a tarp.

 We choose a wooden playhouse because we liked how it looked in our backyard.

-From a language perspective, the KidKraft Outdoor Playhouse has similar opportunities for language development as the Step 2 playhouses, it includes:
+From a language perspective, this outdoor playhouse has similar opportunities for language development as the Step 2 playhouses, it includes:

 - a door that opens and closes